About the Rogue Valley Gardener

 Steve McDonald, Owner

-Steve maintains The Backyarder blog.
-The Rogue Valley Gardener was his brainchild, and he's excited to see RVG come together, as a place where regular gardeners, smarty-pants gardeners and plant-killers can all share their experience.
+The Rogue Valley Gardener was his brainchild, and he's excited to see RVG come together, as a place where regular gardeners, smarty-pants gardeners and plant-killers can all share their experiences.

-Steve's an amateur gardener and landscaper, and a highly qualified DIY-er.
-He and his wife Betsy (aka That Dahlia Lady) live with their dog Rudy ("Can I have a bite of that?") and cat Mack ("I hate the dog") in East Medford, where they maintain an immaculately landscaped yard.
+Steve's a certified Master Gardener, an amateur landscaper, and a highly qualified DIY-er.
+He and his wife Betsy live with their dog Rudy in East Medford, where they maintain an immaculately landscaped yard.

 We are seeking Master Gardeners and other certified experts to work with us in the following ways: